 However there is something rather special about maritime pine, and that is that the bark is indeed used for medicine, both legally, and secretly.
 Its main uses are in relieving asthma, and also for improving the immune system and the circulation of blood through the human body.
 It can also be used to prevent infections, and, only fairly recently, is being studied as a possible relief for ADHD sufferers.

-There are then different back designs for each series.
-Back number one is ours, all words, and with a title of "Grand Concours des Vues de France".
-This relates to a competition, in which the first prize was actually a car, a Renault "Monasix" six cylinder Motocyclette.
-This was a pretty new car, which was first manufactured in 1927, but had a few problems, not the least of which was the fact that the small engine was insufficient for the size of the car, and it was often hard to control.
-In 1932 it disappeared from the sales lists, though it remained popular as a local taxi, and thousands of them plied their trade around the streets of Paris, for many decades after they were no longer produced.
+The card we show here is from the second series, which was issued in 1929, carries on from the first, and also starts the numbering at card 301.
+It has three possible backs, starting, we presume, with ours, which has only text on the reverse, to do with a competition, entitled "Grand Concours des Vues de France".
+That was a pretty exciting competition, as the first prize was actually a car, a Renault "Monasix" six cylinder Motocyclette, a pretty new car, to boot, which was first manufactured in 1927, but had already had a few problems, not the least of which was the fact that the small engine was insufficient for the size of the car, and it was often hard to control.
+This problem was never sorted out, and in 1932 it simply disappeared from the sales lists.
+However it seems that the stock in hand, and any returns, were offered cheaply leading to them being picked up and used as taxis, for thousands of them plied their trade around the streets of Paris, for many decades after they were no longer produced.

 "Velma", by the way, was chocolate fondant, but to make things even harder there are several other brands dotted around through the sets.